 How wide is the gap?

-According to a US government report, 33-42% of Blacks, American Indians, Alaskan Natives and Hispanics receive worse care than whites on 33-40% of quality healthcare measures.**
+According to a US government report, Blacks, American Indians, Alaskan Natives, and Hispanics receive worse care than whites on 33-40% of quality healthcare measures.

-A 2020 survey by Urban Institute found that 10.6% of Black adults felt discrimination or unfair judgement by a healthcare provider based on their race, ethnicity, disability, gender, sexual orientation, or health condition – a rate almost 3x higher than white adults and about 2x higher than Latino/Hispanic adults
+And a 2020 survey by Urban Institute found that 10.6% of Black adults felt discrimination or unfair judgement by a healthcare provider based on their race, ethnicity, disability, gender, sexual orientation, or health condition – a rate almost 3x higher than white adults and about 2x higher than Latino/Hispanic adults.

 A biased algorithm increases disparities in healthcare.